-- Schools and other educational environments that the students attend after leaving us

-- Our Local Authority (LA)

-- The National Pupil Database (NPD)

-- The Department for Education (DfE) We share students' data with the DfE on a statutory basis under Regulation 5 of The Education (Information About Individual Pupils) (England) Regulation 2013.
+- Schools and other educational environments that the students attend after leaving us - Our Local Authority (LA) - The National Pupil Database (NPD) - The Department for Education (DfE) We share students' data with the DfE on a statutory basis under Regulation 5 of The Education (Information About Individual Pupils) (England) Regulation 2013.
 This data sharing underpins school funding and educational attainment policy and monitoring.
 We are required, by law, to provide information about our students to the DfE as part of statutory data collections such as the school census.
-Some of this information is then stored in the NPD.

-- The Police and Law Enforcement

-- The School Nursing Team

-- Standards and Testing Agency and NCA tools (SATS)

-- Social Services

-- Curriculum software providers where relevant (such as Mathletics, Spellodrome)

-- Onsite Tracker

-- Payment system Parentpay

-- Texting service Primary Contact
+Some of this information is then stored in the NPD. - The Police and Law Enforcement - The School Nursing Team - Standards and Testing Agency and NCA tools (SATS) - Social Services - Organisations which provide school milk (such as Cool Milk) - Organisations which provide school photographs (such as Aperture) - Organisations which provide sign in systems (such as e-Reception Book) - Organisations which provide Information Management Services (such as SIMs) - Organisations which provide data collection, integration with Management Information Services and reporting services (such as Wonde) - Organisations which provide learning tools (such as Mymaths, Spell Shed) - Organisations which provide school pupil tracking systems (such as Insight Tracking, Early Excellence) - Organisations which provide payment systems (such as Parentpay) - Organisations which provide communication services (such as PS Connect) - Other local authorities if they have responsibility for a child has SEN/LAC - Daily attendance will be shared with the local authority's commissioned service for all 'Looked After Children' attending The Coppice Primary